aranjouriheravi19/KocPython2020/Project/README.md

 # Covid-19 project: Investigating the effect of different factors on the COVID-19 mortality rate #

 ## Description
-Determination of the factors having the most effects on the mortality rate of the Covid-19 infected people.
+Determination of factors having the most effects on the mortality rate of the Covid-19 infected people.

 ## Table of Contents
 * [Dataset](#Dataset)